Switching to a Career in Tech

 I remember at some point, a thought that had never crossed my mind before suddenly wouldn’t go away: what if I actually did something about it?
 I didn’t know many people who’d made such a big change after getting a degree, so I wasn’t sure that it was something you could or should be doing at all — it felt kind of wrong!

 All of this happened during one of the most challenging times for many people around the world: the beginning of the COVID pandemic.

-Others, like me, tried to make the most of their time by picking up some new skills, such as learning programming through a random YouTube course.
+Others, like me, tried to make the most of their time by learning new skills, such as programming through a random YouTube course.

-Choosing a “language” and learning its basics was fun – even if, at first, the only thing I learned was how to write “Hello world” on the screen.
-But soon I could start doing slightly more advanced things such as a calculator that only allowed you to add two numbers or a small website with close to zero design.
+Choosing a “language” and learning its basics was fun – even if, at first, I only learned how to write “Hello world” on the screen.
+But soon, I could start doing slightly more advanced things, such as a calculator that only allowed you to add two numbers or a small website with close to zero design.

 It was interesting enough to keep my afternoons busy.

 Now, going back to the main story: my discovery that I was unhappy with my career choice.
 After spending some time online, I realized that many people felt like me at some point.
 Reading about other people’s experiences always helps, and if that happens to be a success story with a happy ending (like this one!), it makes it even better.
 That’s why I’d always recommend that people speak out about their need to change paths.
 Then others know they aren’t alone and have someone to talk to.